Featuring: Leo Blanco, Professor at Berklee College of Music

 - What is my short-term goal (for each practice session)?

 - What is my long-term goal for this week?

 8. Download the PULSE Practice Journal.
-Review it, and write down a long-term goal for the week in the top grey box under “WEEK#”.
-Next to each day, write down a short-term goal for each day that will help you achieve the long-term week’s goal.
+Review it and write down a long-term goal for the week in the top grey box under “WEEK#”.
+Next to each day, write down a short-term goal for that day that will help you achieve the long-term week’s goal.